 * Obtained confidential settlement for an elderly client against a securities brokerage and advisor that allegedly made misleading statements and sold unsuitable investments.

-* Obtained a confidential settlement from a major brokerage for an investor who purchased bonds based on a financial advisor’s alleged misrepresentations. * Won a $400,000 FINRA arbitration award against a brokerage that allowed its customer’s retirement funds to be misused. * Obtained a confidential settlement for a financial advisor in a dispute over a commission from a large life insurance contract. * Represented a broker/investment advisor on claims of breach of a Shareholder Agreement and reached a confidential settlement.
+* Obtained a confidential settlement from a major brokerage for an investor who purchased bonds based on a financial advisor’s alleged misrepresentations. * Won a $400,000 FINRA arbitration award against brokerage that allowed its customer’s retirement funds to be misused. * Obtained a confidential settlement for a financial advisor in a dispute over a commission from a large life insurance contract. * Represented a broker/investment advisor on claims of breach of a Shareholder Agreement and reached a confidential settlement.

 Professional Malpractice: * Obtained a confidential settlement for client that alleged attorneys improperly settled a FINRA securities arbitration. * Obtained confidential settlements from an attorney and an accountant who allegedly negligently performed trustee duties. * Represented former executive of a public company, recovering over $540,000 for claims against accountant for providing false information regarding an investment.

 |Anne C. Grey v.
 Sterne, Agee & Leach, Inc.